netcup-community/community-tutorials/community-tutorials/linux-hardening.md

     1. **Disable Password Authentication**

-       As we now have a working key pair authentication we can disable password authentication.
+       As we now have a working key pair authentication we can disable the password authentication.
-       Inside the configuration file find the following line and change Change the `yes` to `no`.
+       Inside the configuration file find the following line and change the `yes` to `no`.
        ```bash
        PasswordAuthentication yes
        ```